 A retired Marketing and Creative Director in the fashion retail sector.
-Educated as a painter, he returned to his craft post-career and his work has been reviewed by The New York Times.
 His passion for mid century style was fully manifested in his restoration of Andrew Geller’s 1961 Rudolph Frank House in Fire Island Pines, New York.
 Working closely with architect Rodman Paul, the house was thoughtfully restored.
 Monaghan now lives in Park Vista at Mission Hills Country Club.

 A dedicated preservationist and design and architecture expert.
 He serves on the board of Sci-Arc Architecture and Design School in Los Angeles and the advisory board of the University of Michigan Taubman College of Architecture.
 A Rancho Mirage resident, until recently he owned a Wexler-designed house in Thunderbird Heights.